How to Freeze Rows and Columns in Microsoft Excel? 5 Easy Steps

 - Open Your Excel Workbook:

-Launch Microsoft Excel and open the workbook containing the worksheet where you want to freeze columns. - Select the Column to the Right of the One You Want to Freeze:
+Launch Microsoft Excel and open the workbook containing the worksheet where you want to freeze columns. - Select the Column:

-Click on the column letter just to the right of the column you want to freeze.
-For example, if you want to freeze Column A, click on the letter “B” at the top of the worksheet. - Go to the View Tab:
+Click on the column you want to freeze.
+For example, if you want to freeze Column “A“, click on the label of Column “B” at the top of the worksheet. - Go to the View Tab:

 Click on “Freeze First Column” from the dropdown menu.
 Excel will insert a vertical line to the left of the column you selected in Step 2.
 This line indicates that the columns to its left are frozen and will remain visible while scrolling. - Verify the Freeze: